pmunts/arm-mcu/micropython/README.md

 ### run

-Runs your **MicroPython** project on the target board and connects to its serial console.\
+Executes your **MicroPython** project on the target board and connects to its serial console.
 Press `CONTROL-X` to terminate the project running on the target board and disconnect from its serial console.